DispatchMe/background-gps-permission-message/README.md

-# dispatch-background-gps-permission-message
+# dispatch-permission-messages

-A Cordova plugin that sets the GPS permission message.
-Used by the Dispatch mobile app.
+A Cordova plugin that sets permission request messages for the Dispatch mobile app in the Cordova config.xml file.